-Between 1988 and 1991 Humburg was artistic director of the „Laboratorio Lirico“- festival for contemporary musical theatre in Alessandria/ Piemont, where he conducted a series of World- or/and Italian premieres of Wolfgang Rihm, Siegfried Matthus and Peter Maxwell Davies, Franco Donatoni, Azio Corghi and others.
+From 1988 to 1991 Will Humburg was artistic director of the „Laboratorio Lirico“- Festival for contemporary musical theatre in Alessandria/Italy, where he conducted a series of world- and/or Italian premieres of Wolfgang Rihm, Siegfried Matthus, Peter Maxwell Davies, Franco Donatoni, Azio Corghi and Michéle Reverdy.

 Um Ihnen alle Funktionen der Website möglich zu machen, sind die Einstellungen für diese Website in ihrem Browser auf "Cookies akzeptieren" gesetzt.
 Wenn Sie diese Website weiterhin benutzen ohne Ihre Cookie Einstellungen zu ändern, stimmen Sie diesem zu.